nvta-sbiyyala/nvta-sbiyyala/README.md

 - 👋 Hi!
 I’m Shishir Biyyala
 - 👀 I’m passionate about everything Software - engineering, leadership, product, and management
-- 🌱 I’m currently focused on growing high-performing engineering teams and building distributed systems software
+- 🌱 I’m currently focused on growing high-performing engineering teams and building distributed systems software in the Life Sciences space
 - 📫 Drop me an [email](mailto:shishir.biyyala@gmail.com) if you'd like to get in touch!

 <!---